admiralorbiter/Polaris/docs/data-integration-platform-overview.md

 ## 14) Deployment & Ops

 - **Processes**: web (Flask) and worker (Celery) as separate processes/containers; locally, `flask importer worker run` uses the built-in SQLite transport so no Redis is required.
+- On Windows, add `--pool=solo` when launching the CLI worker so Celery uses the compatible single-process pool.
 - **Production tuning**: set `CELERY_BROKER_URL` / `CELERY_RESULT_BACKEND` to Redis or Postgres, adjust worker concurrency flags, and run `celery beat` (or cron) for scheduled nightly imports.
 - **Migrations**: add importer tables first; keep core untouched.
 - **Blue/Green or canary** for enabling new rules—start as **warn-only** before enforcing.